execution-flows/fy/documentation_site/docs/getting_started/project_structure.md

-The `fy` tool's project structure is organized into specific packages and directories to maintain clarity and ease of use.
-Here's an overview:
+Here's the recommended structure of a project managed by the `fy` tool:

 ```
+├── <project directory>
-├── fy
+│   ├── src
-│   ├── flows
+│   │   ├── flows
-│   │   ├── main_flow_fy.py
+│   │   │   ├── main_flow_fy.py
-│   │   ├──mixins
+│   │   ├── mixins
 │   │   │   ├── method
 │   │   │   │   ├── greet
 │   │   │   │   │   ├── using_hello_world_fy.py